 Healthcare providers should ensure the following during the administration of any vaccine:

-• The vaccine is being given to the correct patient,
+• The vaccine is being given to the correct patient.

-• The vaccine is given at the appropriate time, i.e. appropriate age and interval,
+• The vaccine is given at the appropriate time, i.e. appropriate age and interval.

-• The correct vaccine and diluent are given to the patient,
+• The correct vaccine and diluent are given to the patient.

-• The appropriate dose has been measured,
+• The appropriate dose has been measured.

-• The vaccine is being administered via the correct route and technique e.g. subcutaneously vs intramuscularly,
+• The vaccine is being administered via the correct route and technique e.g. subcutaneously vs intramuscularly.

 After the administration of vaccines, patients should be observed for any immediate post-vaccination adverse effects.
 Patients should also be advised to monitor for possible side effects of the vaccine once they have been discharged.
+Details on NAIS for the public are available at Stay One Step Ahead with Vaccinations.

 The following data fields should be documented in your case notes as part of good clinical practice for all patients enrolled to your practice.